Fabric Bolt Widths: 36", 44", 54", and 60" Fabric Explained

 - Some wool suiting fabrics

-- Ribbons and trims (some sold by yard at 36-inch width)
+- Ribbons and trims (some sold by the yard at 36-inch width)

 - Specialty ethnic and traditional textiles (Indian cotton, Japanese selvedge denim)

-**When to use it:** Only when a specific fabric you want happens to come in this width.
-For most home projects, 36-inch fabric is inefficient — you need more yards, more seams, and more matching work.
+When to use it: Only when a specific fabric you want happens to come in this width.
+For most home projects, 36-inch fabric is inefficient.
+You'll need more yards, more seams, and more matching work.

-**Yardage implication:** On a 90-inch wide quilt top, 36-inch fabric requires 3 widths (compared to 2 for a 54-inch fabric), which means more seams and typically more total yardage because every joining seam loses fabric.
+Yardage implication: On a 90-inch-wide quilt top, 36-inch fabric requires 3 widths (compared to 2 for a 54-inch fabric), meaning more seams and typically more total yardage because every joining seam loses fabric.

 44/45-inch Fabric: The Quilting Standard